 Mark John Holady Attorney at Law proudly serves as your local legal guide to estate planning and probate litigation in Beaverton, OR, and the surrounding areas.
 Whether you turn to us for legal mediation or estate planning, you can count on us to provide you with personalized guidance.
 Attorney Mark John Holady has years of experience providing quality assistance and is ready to help you with your legal needs.
-You can count on us when it comes to estate planning in Beaverton, OH.
+You can count on us when it comes to estate planning in Beaverton, Oregon.

 Mark John Holady's Professional Outlook

 At my office, I have an “ego wall.”
 On this wall hang my various certificates of admission, diplomas, and photographs.
 Client face this wall and view it as we talk.
 The certificates, diplomas, and photos typify facts, evidence, courts, rulings—the places and roles clients assign to their lawyers, e.g., trial lawyer.
 I can help you in this role.
 I am admitted to practice before the Supreme Courts of Oregon and Washington, the Federal Courts for the District of Oregon and the Western District of Washington, the United States Court of Appeals for the Ninth Circuit, and the United States Supreme Court.
 In addition to my regular practice, I serve as an arbitrator and mediator in Oregon's Multnomah and Washington counties.

 But that’s not all that I do.
 My vantage point and therefore my view is different than my clients’.